hugo-sebastiao/hugo-sebastiao.github.io/index.md

 Automation, hardware integration, and data analysis for research workflows.

-I develop software for scientific instrumentation, automation, and data analysis.
-My work focuses on integrating hardware devices, building modular control systems, and creating real-time processing pipelines for experimental workflows.
+I develop software for scientific instrumentation and automated experimental workflows, focusing on hardware integration, real-time data processing, and scientific automation systems.

 <p class="top-links">
   <a href="#projects">Projects</a>
-  <span>|</span>
+  <span> | </span>
   <a href="#contact">Contact</a>
 </p>